-Awards under the Amended 2016 Plan are subject to Forum's Stock Ownership Requirements Policy.
-Refer to the disclosure of the policy under "Executive and Director Stock Ownership Requirements" of this proxy statement.
-The Stock Ownership Requirements Policy provides that our Chief Executive Officer must maintain a level of ownership in us that is greater than or equal to five times his or her annual base salary.
+Awards under the Amended 2016 Plan are subject to FET's Stock Ownership Requirements Policy, as described under "Executive and Director Stock Ownership Requirements" on page 17.
+The Stock Ownership Requirements Policy requires that our Chief Executive Officer maintain a level of ownership that is greater than or equal to five times his or her annual base salary.
 In addition, the Stock Ownership Requirements Policy includes similar holding requirements for our executive officers and directors, although at lower multiples of annual salary or retainer.
 Due to the significant share ownership requirements under the Stock Ownership Requirements Policy, we believe this policy is more effective at aligning the interests of our executive officers and our stockholders than imposing a minimum holding period on awards under the Amended 2016 Plan.